Apple Cream Cheese Braid — Sweet Yeasted Brunch Bread

 I may earn a commission if you click on and purchase from links in this post.

-As impressive as it is delicious this apple cream cheese braid is the perfect fall brunch treat.
+As impressive as it is delicious this apple cream cheese braid is the perfect brunch treat for any special occasion.

-Not quite an apple danish or a strudel – this apple braid uses a rich yeasted sweet dough instead of puff pastry or phyllo dough for something it is simultaneously light and rich.
+Not quite an apple danish or a strudel — this apple braid uses a rich yeasted sweet dough instead of puff pastry or phyllo dough for something that is simultaneously light and rich.

 An apple cream cheese braid on a wooden cutting board with a napkin behind it and a green apple with text overlay.